survivejs/react-book/manuscript/13_styling_react.md

 As you can see, this approach provides a balance between what people are familiar with and what React specific libraries do.
 It would not surprise me a lot if this approach gained popularity even though it's still in its early days.
 See [CSS Modules Webpack Demo](https://css-modules.github.io/webpack-demo/) for more examples.

+T> You can use other processors, such as Sass, in front of CSS Modules, in case you want more functionality.

 T> [gajus/react-css-modules](https://github.com/gajus/react-css-modules) makes it even more convenient to use CSS Modules with React.
 Using it, you don't need to refer to the `styles` object anymore, and you are not forced to use camelCase for naming.

 T> Glen Maddern discusses the topic in greater detail in his article named [CSS Modules - Welcome to the Future](http://glenmaddern.com/articles/css-modules).